 1957 Birthday of Brian Stokes Mitchell, Broadway's top romantic leading man in musicals of the late 1990s onward.
 Starring roles include Ragtime; Kiss of the Spider Woman; Kiss Me, Kate; Jelly's Last Jam; Man of La Mancha; Shuffle Along; and August Wilson's drama, King Hedley II.
 He is named one of the "Sexiest Men Alive" by People magazine.

 1967 Although Eugene O'Neill never wanted his 1939 play, More Stately Mansions, to be produced, it opens on Broadway at the Broadhurst Theatre.
 The cast, which includes Colleen Dewhurst, Ingrid Bergman, and Arthur Hill, is directed by José Quintero.
 The show runs 142 performances.
-A controversial revival of the show was done in October 1997 at New York Theatre Workshop by Dutch director Ivo van Hove.
+A controversial revival of the show is done in October 1997 at New York Theatre Workshop by Dutch director Ivo van Hove.

 1972 Simon Gray's play about a professor losing his wife, homosexual male lover, and sobriety, Butley, opens at the Morosco Theatre.
 Alan Bates wins a Tony Award for his starring role in the James Hammerstein-directed production, which runs 135 performances.
 A 2006 Broadway revival of the play stars Nathan Lane.